viacheslavdemchenko-create/mcp-redmine/README.md

 # MCP Redmine

-**Status: Works great and is in daily use without any known bugs.**

-Let Claude/Cursor be your Redmine assistant!
-MCP Redmine connects Claude/Cursor to your Redmine instance, allowing it to:
+**Let Claude/Cursor be your Redmine assistant!
+MCP Redmine connects Claude/Cursor to your Redmine instance, allowing it to:**
 - Search and browse projects and issues
 - Create and update issues with full markdown support
 - Upload and download file attachments